dazinator/Dotnettency/README.md

 Let's you inject `ITenantAccessor<TTenant>` in order to lazily access the current tenant (which could be null).

-Let's you inject `ITenantShellAccessor<TTenant>` in order to access a wrapper around the tenant, which is primarily used by:
+Let's you inject `ITenantShellAccessor<TTenant>` in order to access context for the tenant, which is primarily used by:

-- Extensions (such as Middleware, or Container) - which cache thigns for the tenant in the tenants concurrent property bag.
+- Extensions (such as Middleware, or Container) - which store things for the tenant in the `ITenantShellAccessor<TTenant>`'s concurrent property bag.
-- Tenant Admin screens - if you need to "Restart" a tenant, then the idea is extension methods on the shell can be exposed to allow you to rebuild the tenants container, or rebuild the tenant's pipeline on the next request etc.
+- Tenant Admin screens - if you need to "Restart" a tenant, then the idea is, you can resolve the `ITenantShellAccessor<TTenant>` and then use extension methods (provided by the dotnettency extensions such as Middleware pipeline, or Container) to allow you to control the state of the running tenant - for example to trigger rebuild of the tenant's container, or piepline on the next request.

+TODO:

+See issues.